nmcintyre5/nmcintyre5/README.md

 ### 👋 About Me
 Hi!
-I'm Nicole, a Python coder with a passion for machine learning, specifically as it relates to the medical and/or financial industries.
+I'm Nicole, a coder with a passion for machine learning, specifically as it relates to the medical and/or financial industries.
 With a background in STEM education, I'm enthusiastic about leveraging technology to solve real-world problems and make a positive impact.
 I'm seeking a new role as an entry-level ML engineer, where I can apply my technical skills and passion for innovation to drive impactful solutions.

 ##### What I'm Working On 🔭:
 - Currently, I'm focusing on a stock price prediction deep learning project, utilizing the Yahoo Finance API.